How to use the min() function in Python

 print(f"Cheapest product is {cheapest}")--OUTPUT--Cheapest product is Tablet: $500

-• The lambda p: p.price function instructs min() to look at the price attribute of each Product object.
+• The expression key=lambda p: p.price instructs min() to look only at the price of each object.

 Using min() with default values